-Risk description Management Strategy risk The objectives and activities do not meet the needs of PwMS and for the charity to deliver its mission.
-The Board and the senior management team have a clear vision and strategy for the immediate future and longer term.
+Risk description Management Strategy risk The Board and the senior management team have a clear vision and strategy for the immediate future and longer term.
+The objectives and activities do not meet the needs of PwMS and for the charity to deliver its mission.
 Our current Strategic Plan outlines the key objectives for the successful delivery of our strategy, with ongoing monitoring and review by the Board and Senior management team.
 We prepare detailed budgets, operational plans and target outcomes as part of our annual planning cycle that are approved by the Board.
 The Board scrutinises and approves any business case and funding requirements for all significant investments.
 We ensure regular monitoring and reforecasting of financial performance throughout the year.
-Services risk The risk that the quantity or quality of services provided is below the standard set.
-The risk is managed by: Monitoring service user feedback.
-Conducting regular service user satisfaction surveys.
-Completing regular service audits and inspections overseen by HIQA.
+Services risk The risk is managed by: The risk that the quantity or Monitoring service user feedback.Conducting regular service user satisfaction surveys. quality of services provided is Completing regular service user satisfaction surveys.
+Completing regular service audits and inspections overseen by HIQA. below the standard set.
 Monitoring our systems and controls to promote consistent service delivery and standards.
 Monitoring complaints from service users.

-Income risk External factors and events have the potential to significantly reduce income or increase costs, impacting on our ability to deliver services and support for people with MS. Income from services MS Ireland ensures its service level agreements and commitments with key funders are delivered.
+Risk description Management Income risk External factors and events have the potential to significantly reduce income or increase costs, impacting on our ability to deliver services and support for people with MS. Income from services MS Ireland ensures its service level agreements and commitments with key funders are delivered.
 The key services provided are respite, community case work, physio, information symptom management programmes, peer support information and advocacy services to people with MS. MS Ireland continues to seek additional funding where appropriate.
 Fundraising and donations The Fundraising team manage a pipeline of fundraising campaigns and events throughout the year.
 MS Ireland continually develops online platforms to support our fundraising activities.
-Expense risk The risk that expenses r costs exceed the budgeted levels.
+Expense risk The risk that expenses or costs exceed the budgeted levels.
 Expenses are monitored and controlled by our senior management team, Finance, Audit, Risk & Strategy Committee, and the Board throughout the year.
 Operational risk The risk of a failure or flaw in the systems, people, processes, or events that result in a loss of income or higher than normal expense.
-Operational risks are manged through limits on income and expenses and are monitored by the Finance department, FARC and Board.
+Operational risks are manged through limits on income and expenses and are monitored by the Finance department, FAR&S and Board.
 Accumulated funds risk There is a risk that the accumulated funds would decrease significantly due to an internal or external event.
 The accumulated funds are monitored and key assets such as the Care centre are maintained and insured.
 Liquidity risk The risk that there is insufficient liquid asset to meet expenses.
 Financial performance is monitored to ensure there is sufficient liquid resources to meet liabilities as they arise.
+Reputational risk The risk of damage to MS Ireland's reputation.
 Reputational risk is managed by monitoring complaints and adverse media.